Financial Aid Academic Progress

 Undergraduate students pursuing a bachelor's degree can attempt up to 188 credit hours

-Satisfactory Academic Progress will be evaluated at the end of the spring semester or when the FAFSA is received.
+Satisfactory Academic Progress (SAP) will be evaluated at the end of the spring semester or at the time the student applies for federal assistance (completes the FAFSA).
 Students determined to be in violation of the SAP Policy may already have received an award offer that includes federal aid for the upcoming year.
 Once in violation, the student is no longer eligible for this aid, and it will not transfer to the student's Bursar account.

-The following programs are affected when a student is not in compliance with the Satisfactory Academic Progress (SAP) Policy:
+The following programs are suspended when a student is not in compliance with the Satisfactory Academic Progress (SAP) Policy:

 - Federal Pell Grant